JetBlue pilot who had midair meltdown ordered released from prison

-SAN ANTONIO, Nov 9 (Reuters) - The JetBlue Airways pilot whose behavior on a flight forced the plane to make an emergency landing in Texas was ordered conditionally released by a federal judge in Amarillo, Texas, on Friday.
+SAN ANTONIO (Reuters) - The JetBlue Airways pilot whose behavior on a flight forced the plane to make an emergency landing in Texas was ordered conditionally released by a federal judge in Amarillo, Texas, on Friday.

 U.S. District Judge Mary Lou Robinson ruled Clayton Osbon, 49, “would not create a substantial risk of bodily injury to another person or serious damage to the property of another” if released.